Performing Arts Against AIDS

 A Program of Broadway Cares/Equity Fights AIDS

 The 2020 Hamlen-Palm Series lineup has sold out some of the world’s most revered classical music houses, and can now be experienced from mere feet away in one of New York City’s most elegant apartments.

-Join countertenor Anthony Roth Costanzo in an unmissable concert benefiting Classical Action, a program of Broadway Cares/Equity Fights AIDS.
-The concert was moved from Tuesday, March 24, to Thursday, June 4.
-The series included JACK Quartet on Thursday, February 20, and soprano Lisette Oropesa on Monday, March 2.
+Countertenor Anthony Roth Costanzo’s house concert, previously scheduled for Thursday, June 4, has been postponed indefinitely in response to the COVID-19 pandemic.
+The series, benefiting Classical Action, a program of Broadway Cares/Equity Fights AIDS, previously included JACK Quartet on Thursday, February 20, and soprano Lisette Oropesa on Monday, March 2.

 The exclusive house concert starts at 7:30 pm; cocktails begin at 6:30 pm.
 The performance will take place in the intimate TriBeCa loft home of longtime Classical Action supporters Kevin Roon and Simon Yates.